 The accumulator uses an unbiased rounding scheme.
 The conventional method of biased rounding is to add a 1 into bit position 15 of the adder chain.
 This method causes a net positive bias since the midway value (when MR0=0x8000) is always rounded upward.
 The accumulator eliminates this bias by forcing bit 16 in the result output to zero when it detects this midway point.
 This has the effect of rounding odd MR1 values upward and even MR1 values downward, yielding a zero large-sample bias assuming uniformly distributed values.

 Using x to represent any bit pattern (not all zeros), here are two examples of rounding.
-The example in Figure 2-9 shows a typical rounding operation for MR; these also apply for SR.
+The first example is the typical rounding operation.